-How ChildCareEd and Rasmussen University Can Help You Earn 12 College Credits and Save More - post
+How ChildCareEd and Rasmussen University’s Alliance Can Help You Qualify for Up to 12 Credits and Tuition Savings - post

-How ChildCareEd and Rasmussen University Can Help You Earn 12 College Credits and Save More
+How ChildCareEd and Rasmussen University’s Alliance Can Help You Qualify for Up to 12 Credits and Tuition Savings

-See the official post at ChildCareEd partnership post.
+See the official post at ChildCareEd Alliance Post.

-What does it mean to earn 12 college credits?
+What does it mean to receive up to 12 credits at Rasmussen University?

 College credits are the units schools use to measure progress toward a degree.
 Each course is usually worth a set number of credits, so the more credits you earn, the closer you move toward finishing your program.

-In this partnership, Rasmussen University may award 12 college credits to students who completed their full CDA Credential through ChildCareEd.
-The partnership materials explain that this is equal to a three-course waiver.
-In simple terms, that means some students may be able to skip three courses and move ahead faster in their degree program.
+In this Alliance, #Rasmussen University may award up to 12 credits to students who completed their full CDA Credential through ChildCareEd.
+The Alliance materials explain that this is equal to a three-course waiver.
+In simple terms, that means some students may be able to waive three courses and move ahead faster in their degree program.

 Why do college credits matter?

-College credits matter because they can save both time and money.
+College credits matter because they may save both time and money.

-When credits are already applied to your program, you may:
+When credits are applied to your program, you may:

 • take fewer classes